cdfoundation/sig-software-supply-chain/docs/workstream-governance.md

 ## Lifecycle

-Working groups are temporary in nature.
-They are formed to focus on specific goals and can be disbanded after reaching their goals.
-Upon formation, leads for the working group are choosen by the working group.
+Workstreams are temporary in nature.
+They are formed to focus on specific goals and can be archived after reaching their goals.
+Upon formation, leads for the workstreams are choosen by the workstream participants.
 When leads step down, they can be replaced by [lazy concensus](https://wiki.openoffice.org/wiki/Documentation/FAQ/ProjectLevel/CommunityQuestions/What_is_%22Lazy_Consensus%22%3F).
 However, working groups can also be disbanded if there is no longer a lead for the working group (within an 8 week grace period).

 ## Proposing a new Workstream